nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-7.md

 ### Pelican Town

-1. Purchase enough Gold Ore from Clint to have acquired 25 in total.
+1. Purchase enough Gold Ore from the Blacksmith to have acquired 25 in total.
 2. Upgrade the Copper Pickaxe to the Steel Pickaxe for 5,000g.
 3. Travel to The Mountain fishing spot.